couchbasecloud/terraform-provider-couchbase-capella/examples/database_credential/README.md

 This example shows how to create and manage Database Credentials in Capella.

-This creates a new database credential in the selected Capella organization.
-It uses the organization ID, project ID and cluster ID.
+This creates a new database credential in the selected Capella cluster and lists existing database credentials in the cluster.
+It uses the cluster ID to create and list database credentials.

 To run, configure your Couchbase Capella provider as described in README in the root of this project.